pism/pism/doc/sphinx/contributing/how-to.rst

 .. list-table::

    * - `pism_intent`
-     - the only important case is "model_state", see below
+     - variables that are a part of the model state of a sub-model should have `pism_intent` set to "model_state"
    * - `long_name`
      - the (descriptive) long name used for plotting, etc (a free-form string)
    * - `units`
-     - units used *in the code*.
-Does not have to match units in a file
+     - units used *in the code*; does not have to match units in a file.
    * - `standard_name`
      - CF standard name, if defined, or an empty string.

-The third call above `ice_thickness.metadata()` allows accessing variable metadata and adding arbitrary named attributes.
+The `ice_thickness.metadata()` call above allows accessing variable metadata and adding arbitrary attributes.
 See `VariableMetadata` for details.

 The CF convention covers some attribute semantics, including `valid_min` in this example.

-PISM will automatically convert units from ones present in an input file into internal units defines by the `set_attrs()` call (see above).
+PISM will automatically convert units from ones present in an input file into internal units defines by the `set_attrs()` call above.

 If you want PISM to save data in units other than internal ones, first set these "glaciological" units: